corda/corda/readme.txt

  $ make openjdk=$(pwd)/../jdk6/build/linux-amd64/j2sdk-image \
      openjdk-src=$(pwd)/../jdk6/jdk/src

+You must ensure that the path specified for openjdk-src does not have any spaces in it; make gets confused when dependency paths include spaces, and we haven't found away around that except to avoid paths with spaces entirely.

 The result of such a build is a self-contained binary which does not depend on external libraries, jars, or other files.
 In this case, the specified paths are used only at build time; anything needed at